ddregalo/Bank-Test/README.md

 I want to see an account statement printed with all past transactions - details of date, transaction amount and resulting balance for each transaction.

+EDGE CASE (Additional Feature)

+As a bank,
+So I can protect my business and other client's money, I want to ensure a client can not withdraw more money than their current balance.

 ```